Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 web API calls.
 [Link to Startup.cs](https://github.com/Azure/scalable-web-app-pattern-dotnet/blob/4b486d52bccc54c4e89b3ab089f2a7c2f38a1d90/src/Relecloud.Web/Startup.cs#L115)</sup>

-In this sample we can see that if the front-end web app observes more than 5 errors it will stop the retry behavior we previously described and will immediately return an error to the user.
-This "fail fast" behavior will last for 30 seconds before the next web api service call is made so that the web app is not likely to be immediately overloaded with requests as it is trying to startup after an error.
+In this sample we can see that if the front-end web app observes more than five errors it will stop the retry behavior we previously described and will immediately return an error to the user.
+This "fail fast" behavior will last for 30 seconds before the next web API service call is made so that the web app is not likely to be immediately overloaded with requests as it is trying to startup after an error.